sdbg/sdbg/README.md

 # SDBG: Sourcemap Debugger

-This is an eclipse plugin designed to expose IDE debugging support for compiled javascript applications using sourcemaps.
+This is an Eclipse plugin designed to expose IDE debugging support for compiled JavaScript applications using sourcemaps.

 It has been adapted from the [Dart](http://dartlang.org) project, and modified for use in the [GWT](http://gwtproject.org) project.

-The current implementation is a proof of concept;
+The current implementation can be considered alpha quality:
-you can set a breakpoint in java, launch an instance of chrome, and hit that breakpoint in Eclipse.
+you can set a breakpoint in Java, launch an instance of Chrome, and hit that breakpoint in Eclipse.

-Eclipse will display the Variables tab with your javascript objects in them (not yet translated back to java),
+Eclipse will display the Variables tab with your JavaScript objects in them (not yet translated back to Java),
-the stack trace will be the same stack as javascript (not yet translated back to java),
+the stack trace will be partially translated back to Java,
-and stepping into or over code will, you guessed it, be the same as if you'd pressed the button in chrome debugger.
+and stepping into or over code will, you guessed it, be the same as if you'd pressed the button in Chrome debugger.

 ## Install Instructions